EuPathDB/vagrant-irods_ebrc_prod_model/README.md

   can run all the `iadmin` commands.
   - `wrkspuser/passWORD` : iRODS account for workspaces development.
   This has read/write rights to `/ebrc/workspaces`.
-  - `rods` : (no password) The operating system account that runs the irods processes.
+  - `irods` : (no password) The operating system account that runs the irods processes.
 This system account is preconfigured with `icatadmin` credentials and that should not be changed.
 You can `sudo su - irods` to access this system account and then issue iCommands as the irods